What Supplements Do I Take?

 I thought it might interest readers to hear what supplements I take:

-Every morning and every evening, I take one-half of a Trader Joe’s Ca/Mg/Zn supplement which provides a total of 500 mg of calcium, 250 mg of magnesium, and 7.5 mg of zinc.
+Calcium & Zinc: In the morning, I drink calcium-fortified soy milk and take a 25 mg zinc supplement (I break a 50 mg supplement in half).
+In the evening, I take one-half of a Trader Joe’s Ca/Mg/Zn supplement which provides 250 mg of calcium, 125 mg of magnesium, and 3.25 mg of zinc.
 I take it for the calcium and zinc.
-At this time, I do not drink calcium-fortified soymilk or any other calcium-fortified foods, so I think a calcium supplement is necessary.

-For vitamin B12, I take half of a Trader Joe’s High Potency B “50″ tablet every morning and evening.
-This provides 50 µg of vitamin B12.
+Vitamin B12: I take half of a Trader Joe’s High Potency B “50” tablet every morning and evening.
+This provides 25 µg of vitamin B12 twice a day—that’s more than needed.
 I also suspect I can use a bit extra riboflavin which this provides.
-On the downside, it contains 400 µg of folic acid though at this time, I am not too worried about this amount and it might even reduce the risk for stroke.

-For iodine, I take a 225 µg supplement about every 3 days.
+Iodine: I take a 225 µg kelp tablet about once every 3 days.
+I hardly ever eat seaweed.

-For vitamin D, during the warmer months (when sunburn is possible) I try to get out in the sun for 15-20 minutes each day (10 minutes facing the sun, 10 minutes facing away) in shorts and no shirt.
-I normally get a lot of sun on the weekends.
+Vitamin D: During the warmer months (when sunburn is possible) I get out in the sun a lot, probably too much.
 During the colder months, I take a vitamin D supplement of 1,000 IU each day.
 Vitamin D2 supplements should be fine.
 I had my vitamin D levels tested in September of 2011 and they were at 34 ng/ml (84 nmol/l).

-I am pretty good about eating yellow vegetables every day.
-My preference lately has been a glass of carrot juice.
+Vitamin A: I am pretty good about eating yellow vegetables or drinking carrot juice every day.